 Emsculpt uses High-Intensity Focused Electromagnetic Energy (HIFEM) to transform your body in two different ways:

-Build and Tone Muscle: Emsculpt is FDA-cleared to target major muscle groups,: abdomen, glutes, legs (thighs and calves), and upper arms (biceps and triceps).
-During treatments, an applicator applies to the target area, such as the abdomen or glutes.
-The applicator will transmitthe energy where it will then travel deep beneath the skin to penetrate the muscles below.
-Muscle penetration is virtually painless.
-The energywill induce supramaximal muscle contractions.
+Build and Tone Muscle: Emsculpt is FDA-cleared to target major muscle groups, including the abdomen, glutes, legs (thighs and calves), and upper arms (biceps and triceps).
+During treatments, an applicator attaches to the target area, such as the abdomen or glutes.
+The applicator will transmit energy deep beneath the skin to penetrate the muscles below.

+The energy induces supramaximal muscle contractions.
 The contractions are more powerful and effective than any contractions you can achieve in the gym with manual exercise.
 One 30-minute treatment is equal to performing 20,000 squats, lunges, or crunches.
-The supramaximal contractions help effectively build muscle mass.
+The supramaximal contractions effectively build muscle mass.
 This can improve strength, tone, and definition in the muscles.

-Melt Fat: Emsculpt not only tones and defines muscles, but but it also melts away fat in the process.
+Melt Fat: Emsculpt not only tones and defines muscles, but it also melts away fat in the process.
 Treatments can help reduce belly fat, love handles, and other stubborn fat areas.
-The HIFEM energy disrupts subcutaneous fat cells, triggers apoptosis, which is the natural process of cell death and elimination.
-Over weeks following the treatment, patients will see a significant decrease in fat in the target area.
+The HIFEM energy disrupts subcutaneous fat cells and triggers apoptosis-- the natural process of cell death and elimination.
+Following treatment, patients will see a significant decrease in fat in the target area.

 Emsculpt Reviews in Scientific Literature

-Apart from Emsculpt reviews from patients, there have been numerous scientists and clinical studies that prove the safety and efficiency of HIFEM technology.
+Apart from Emsculpt reviews from patients, there are numerous scientists and clinical studies that prove the safety and efficiency of HIFEM technology.
 They use an array of instruments in studies, including CT scans, MRIs, and ultrasounds.
 Scientific reviews of Emsculpt have found: ¹²

 On average, 16% muscle mass increase within 1-month post-treatment